-This process allows us to break down a small portion of these plant fibers, but the rest act as bulking agents that are eliminated in the stool.
-Of course, some creatures are much more efficient than we are at this type of cellulose digestion: the cow, for example, has a ruminary stomach that is divided into four chambers and can hold massive amounts of cellulose-digesting microbes to break down the grass and hay that make up such a large part of its diet.
-This is why they can get big and strong from eating grass.
+Some creatures are much more efficient than we are at cellulose digestion.
+The cow, for example, has a four-chambered ruminant stomach that can hold a massive amount of cellulose-digesting microbes to break down the grass and hay that comprise such a large part of its diet.
+This is why cows can get big and strong from eating grass.

 Similarly, if we eat lots of juicy, healthy greens, sprouts, and herbs, we want to make sure that we can digest a portion of the cellulose in them by having enough cellulase available.
 It would be a shame to waste the money we spend on fresh fruits and veggies and not get the full nutritional benefit they provide.

 The Health Benefits of Cellulase

-In vitro studies show that the cellulase enzymes can stop the growth and increase the breakdown of biofilms produced by the bacteria Pseudomonas.
-This helps detoxify the intestinal tract, as well as the body’s major organ systems.
+In vitro studies show that the cellulase enzyme can stop the growth and increase the breakdown of biofilms produced by the bacteria Pseudomonas.
+This may help detoxify the intestinal tract, as well as the body’s major organ systems.

-One study of nursing home patients taking a multi-enzyme formula containing cellulase found that they favorably increased markers of protein absorption.
-This indicates an improvement in digestion of a nutritional formula also given to the study participants, which would lead to an overall better nutritional status.
-Other tests also indicated an improvement in immune function for the patients.
-What is more, when the enzyme supplement was withdrawn, the positive benefits ended.
+In one study, nursing home patients taking a multi-enzyme formula containing cellulase absorbed protein better.
+This indicates the digestive enzymes in the nutritional formula improved digestion of the study participants, which should lead to better overall health and wellness.
+Other tests found an improvement in immune function for the patients.
+Furthermore, when the enzyme supplement was withdrawn, the positive benefits ended.

 How to Read the Units of Measurement for Cellulase

-The product VeganZyme® contains a 100% vegan form of Celluslase produced by the natural fermentation process of Trichoderma reesei and Bacillus licheniformis.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA, contains no animal product and is completely suitable for vegetarians and vegans.
+The product VeganZyme® contains a 100% vegan form of cellulase produced by the natural fermentation process of Trichoderma reesei and Bacillus licheniformis.
+It comes from non-GMO sources and is kosher certified, gluten-free, vegan, and made in the USA from globally sourced ingredients.